BerkeleyLearnVerify/Scenic/docs/tutorials/composition.rst

 Parallel and Sequential Composition
 -----------------------------------

-The scenario above is an example of *parallel* composition, where we use the ``do`` statement to run two scenarios at the same time.
+The scenario above is an example of *parallel* composition, where we use the :sampref:`do` statement to run two scenarios at the same time.
 We can also use *sequential* composition, where one scenario begins after another ends.
 This is done the same way as in behaviors: in fact, the ``compose`` block of a scenario is executed in the same way as a monitor, and allows all the same control-flow constructs.
 For example, we could write a ``compose`` block as follows: